-The Connecticut Invention Convention (CIC), a 35-year-old, 501c3 nonprofit organization, is the nation’s largest continuously operating program for K-8 student inventors and entrepreneurs.
+The Connecticut Invention Convention (CIC), a 36-year-old, 501c3 nonprofit organization, is the nation’s largest continuously operating program for K-12 student inventors and entrepreneurs.

-CIC’s mission is to teach students creative problem-solving techniques through inventing, innovating and entrepreneurship, by teachers trained in CIC’s programs.
-CIC programs have been endorsed by CT’s educational leaders as promoting creativity and critical thinking, and have received prestigious recognition, including trips to the White House Science Fair.
+CIC’s mission is to teach students creative problem-solving techniques through inventing, innovating, and entrepreneurship, by teachers trained in CIC’s programs.
+CIC programs have been endorsed by CT’s educational leaders as promoting creativity and critical thinking, and have received prestigious recognition, including trips to the White House Science Fairs.

-Students compete in their schools and winners present their inventions at local and regional events and at the state wide convention in May.
+Students compete in their schools and winners present their inventions at local and district events and at the state wide convention in May.

-State finalists compete at the National Invention Convention and Entrepreneurship Expo (NICEE) at the Henry Ford Museum in Dearborn, Michigan in June.
+Selected state winners advance to the National Invention Convention and Entrepreneurship Expo (NICEE) at the Henry Ford Museum of American Innovation in Dearborn, Michigan, in June.

-CIC inventors are 50% girls; and 26% minority students through programs in under-served schools.
+CIC inventors comprises 50% girls and 26% minority students, with program growth focused in under-served school districts.